bezzlab/mzIdentMLVisualiser/mzIdentMLViewer/README.md

 # mzIdentMLViewer

-This is an interactive web visualisation plug-in for the mzIdentML file within the Galaxy bioinformatics platform.
+This is an interactive web visualisation plug-in for the [mzIdentML](http://www.psidev.info/mzidentml) file within the [Galaxy bioinformatics platform](https://galaxyproject.org).
+We strongly recommend to use galaxy tool with your workflows prior using visualisation plugin, as it will facilitate instant visualisation of the file.

 ## Installation

 Installation instructions are provided below.
 These instructions assume that you already have Galaxy installed and have admin access to that installation.
-If you do not already have Galaxy, please refer link: https://wiki.galaxyproject.org/Admin/GetGalaxy
+If you do not already have Galaxy, please refer link [here](https://wiki.galaxyproject.org/Admin/GetGalaxy)

 #### Step 1 - Install Galaxy Visualisation Plugin